End Action

 However, our client SDKs automatically set the session token as a non-HttpOnly cookie, and you can enable the same behavior by turning on the sessionTokenViaCookie parameter in your AuthProvider.

-By default, Descope session tokens managed with cookies, will be returned in a cookie named DS.
+By default, Descope session tokens managed with cookies are returned in a cookie named DS.

-The Session Cookie Name field allows you to set a custom cookie name (e.g. sessionToken) as an alternative to the name DS.
+The Session Cookie Name field lets you set a custom name (for example sessionToken) instead.

 External Token Connector